adnvnnn/Snow-Site/README.md

 # Snow-Site
-All Companies want their site snowy near the Christmas, this is one way by using pure css html.
+All Companies want their site snowy around Christmas, this is one way by using pure css html.